 To browse the GO, click on one of the three broad categories beneath the page title (Molecular Function, Biological Process, Cellular Component) that reflect the biological roles of genes.
 In the GO Tree View, click on a term and navigate until you find the desired GO term.
-A small white triangle at the beginning of a term indicates the term has subterms.
+A black triangle at the beginning of a term indicates the term has subterms.
 Each selected term in the Tree View links to list of all genes annotated to the term.
 You can also click on Parent Terms in the GO Term Detail section to quickly move up the vocabulary hierarchy.
-You can expand branches by clicking on a term or its preceding white triangle.
+You can expand branches by clicking on a term or its black triangle.
 If you click on a term, this also updates the GO Term Detail section.
-You can collapse branches by clicking on the small black triangle.
-You can click on the triangles to navigate the branches without updating the Term Detail section.
+You can collapse branches by clicking on the downward-pointing triangle.
+Clicking on the triangles allows you to navigate the branches without updating the Term Detail section.

 To search the Gene Ontologies, enter any text string in the GO Search box: